Hiba-Bahri/PI/README.md

 # PI
-This repository is devoted to our academic project "CoTEK"
+This repository is devoted to our academic project "CoTEK".